Staged Deployment on Microsoft Azure Websites

 Deploying a site to a slot first and swapping it into production ensures that all instances of the slot are warmed up before being swapped into production.
 This eliminates downtime when you deploy your site.
 The traffic redirection is seamless, and no requests are dropped as a result of swap operations.

 Four deployment slots in addition to the production slot are supported for each website in the Standard plan.

 Table of Contents

-In the list of web sites, expand the mark to the left of your web site name to reveal the deployment slot.
-It will have the name of your production site followed in parentheses by the deployment slot name that you provided.
+In the list of websites, expand the mark to the left of your website name to reveal the deployment slot.
+It will have the website name followed by the deployment slot name.

-When you select the name of the deployment site slot, a page will open with a set of tabs just like any other web site. your-website-name(deployment-slot-name) will appear at the top of the portal page to remind you that you are viewing the deployment site slot.
+When you click the name of the deployment site slot, a page will open with a set of tabs just like any other website. your-website-name(deployment-slot-name) will appear at the top of the portal page to remind you that you are viewing the deployment site slot.

 About Configuration for Deployment Slots

 When you clone configuration from another deployment slot, the cloned configuration is editable.
 The following lists show the configuration that will change when you swap slots.

 - Handler mappings

 Configuration that will not change on slot swap: